-Gastrointestinal perforation has been reported in clinical trials with an incidence of less than 1% in patients with metastatic breast cancer or non-squamous non-small cell lung cancer, up to 2.0% in patients with metastatic renal cell cancer, or ovarian cancer, and up to 2.7% (including gastrointestinal fistula and abscess) in patients with metastatic colorectal cancer.
+Gastrointestinal perforations have been reported in clinical trials with an incidence of less than 1% in patients with metastatic breast cancer or non-squamous non-small cell lung cancer, up to 2.0% in patients with metastatic renal cell cancer, newly diagnosed glioblastoma, or ovarian cancer, and up to 2.7% (including gastrointestinal fistula and abscess) in patients with metastatic colorectal cancer.
+Cases of GI perforations have also been observed in patients with relapsed glioblastoma.
 From a clinical trial in patients with persistent, recurrent, or metastatic cervical cancer (study GOG-0240), GI perforations, (all grade) were reported in 3.2% of patients, all of whom had a history of prior pelvic radiation.

 The occurrence of those events varied in type and severity, ranging from free air seen on the plain abdominal X-ray, which resolved without treatment, to intestinal perforation with abdominal abscess and fatal outcome.
-In some cases, underlying intra-abdominal inflammation was present, either from gastric ulcer disease, tumour necrosis, diverticulitis, or chemotherapy-associated colitis.
+In some cases, underlying intra-abdominal inflammation was present, either from gastric ulcer disease, tumour necrosis, diverticulitis or chemotherapy associated colitis.
 A causal association of intra-abdominal inflammatory process and gastrointestinal perforation to bevacizumab has not been established.